mattseddon/asp-sgr-litli-ntc-a/README.md

 #### Creating a LinkedIn account for your agent

-- First setup an email account for the agent (e.g. new gmail account).
+- First setup an email account for the agent (e.g. a new gmail account).
 - Next, setup the LinkedIn account using that email.
-- At this point you can use an LLM to generate your profile picture and any bio sections that you want to fill out.
+- At this point you can use an LLM to generate your profile picture and any sections that you want to fill out.
 - Now create an app for the LinkedIn account (at https://www.linkedin.com/developers/apps).
 - Under the "Auth" tab use the `OAuth 2.0 tools` link to generate a new access token.

 ### Disclaimer